antoniopinedo/financialchat/README.md

 * [Bootstrap 3.4](https://getbootstrap.com/docs/3.4/) - HTML, CSS and JS framework

-## Known limitations and future improvement options
+## Known limitations and improvement options

+* Add unit tests to improve coverage closer to 100%
 * SignalR framework is based on WebSockets which allows a limited number of concurrent connections.
 For escalability, Azure SignalR service can be used.
 * Automate UI tests using selenium framework
 * Include Unit Tests for Javascript files